 There are six different types of air conditioners that are each designed for a different space/reason.
 These six types of AC units are the basic central AC, ductless, window unit, portable unit, hybrid, and geothermal.

 Central Air Conditioners

 A central air conditioner combines the evaporator, condenser, and compressor in a single unit that is placed on a roof or a concrete slab near the foundation.
+When placing units on the roof make sure to enlist a full team of qualified contractors including a rooftop specialist.
 From the unit, ducts running through the exterior wall or roof draw air from inside the house and return cooled air indoors.
 This type of air conditioner can also be combined with a set of heating coils or a natural gas furnace inside the building.